Algebraic Volume for Polytope Arise from Ehrhart Theory: introduction

 Polytope volume is a truly fundamental concept.
 There are numerous applications of polytope volume computation, ranging from estimating the size of solution space of a linear program to count the number of roots of the system of complex polynomial equations.
+It is known \cite{Khachiyan1993} that computing the volume of rational polytope is strongly \#P-hard.
 Many algorithms for volume computation have been developed but all current algorithms have certain deficiency.
 A hybrid method was developed in \cite{bueler2000exact} based on the observation that no method described in the literature works efficiently on a wide range of polytopes.
 All methods are hopelessly impractical for either the class of simple polytopes or the class of simplicial polytopes.
 For example, all triangulation methods work poorly for simple polytopes and Lawrence's signed decomposition method crawls for simplicial polytopes.

 The base stone for volume computation is the formula for a simplex:

 where $\Delta(v_0,v_1,\dots,v_d)$ denotes the simplex in $\mathbb{R}^d$ with vertices $v_0,v_1,\dots, v_d$.
 Almost all known algorithms for exact volume computation rely explicitly or implicitly this formula.
 For example, the triangulation method is to signed decompose $\P$ into simplices and sum on their volume.
 See the excellent survey \cite{gritzmann1994complexity} for description of several basic approaches in depth and the relevance of volume computation.
 A very different approach was given by Lawrence \cite{lawrence1991polytope} without any triangulation when the $d$-polytope is simple (if every vertex is contained in exactly $d$ facets).
 By using Gram's relation, Lawrence was able to write the volume $\mathrm{vol}(\P)$ as a sum of the numbers $N_v$, defined for each vertex $v$ of $\P$.